Léon Lhoist

 Léon Lhoist was a Belgian businessman.
+In 1920, he married Claire Dumont, heiress of Hippolyte Dumont, industrialist in the sector of the extraction of lime and dolomite.
+He had three children whose Elisabeth Lhoist is the mother of Jean-Pierre Berghmans, industrialist currently at the head of Lhoist group.

+Biography

 In 1889 Hippolyte Dumont, his father-in-law, established the Carrières et Fours à Chaux Dumont-Wautier, at Hermalle in Belgium.
 In 1924, Léon Lhoist founded the Etablissements Léon Lhoist, a lime and dolime (dolomitic lime, or burnt dolomite) producer, at Jemelle, Belgium.
 In 1926, Lhoist established the Carrières et Fours à Chaux de Dugny in France.
+The Lhoist group has grown becoming the leader world leader in the lime, dolime and mineral solutions.